abcafr/github-actions-test/README.md

 Where `GITHUB_PERSONAL_TOKEN` is a token that you can create yourself for authentication.

+### Encrypting environment variables

+In your workflow files, you will encounter situations where we need to access some environment variables, that should not be uploaded to the repository.
+This could be an API-key, an access token, a password ect.
+For this, we can [enter environment variables in our repository](https://docs.github.com/en/actions/learn-github-actions/environment-variables)
+To do this, go to **Repository** -> **Settings** -> **Secrets** and add the environment variable.

+To access this again, GitHub gives the secrets as objects, so it is accessible with the following: `${{ secrets.MY_VARIABLE }}`

 ### Using the GITHUB_TOKEN for authenticating

 Sometimes you need authentication when using some GitHub action, like the below example: